ChrRubin/CherryRenderer/MOREINFO.md

 ### I have a VLC installation, but CherryRenderer doesn't detect it as a valid libVLC directory.
  - The most common cause of this issue is that your Java and VLC installations are in different architectures.
 32-bit programs can't access 64-bit native libraries and vice versa.
+ - **On Windows, the default Java installation is 32-bit while the default VLC installation is 64-bit**.
+Annoying, I know.
+Blame Oracle.
+     - You can download the 64-bit version of Java on [Oracle's manual download page](https://www.java.com/en/download/manual.jsp).
- - Check your Java architecture by running `java -version` in a terminal.
+ - You can check your Java architecture by running `java -version` in a terminal.
    - A 32-bit version of Java will output something along the lines of:
    ```
    java version "1.8.0_201"